December 2020 Year-end Newsletter/Life and Art in the Time of Coronavirus

 Knowing that Schiele died at the age 28 of the flu, and viewing this piece from my current age and perspective, I can’t help but feel that along with its pictoral brilliance, the painting projects a young man’s working-it-out doubts and hubris, all very raw.

 Some of these emotions I remember feeling at 17 or 25, and other observations are fresh.
-Looking at these pieces today, I find the sensations that they provoke, familiar or new, more exciting and moving than ever.
+Looking at these pieces today, I find the sensations that they provoke, familiar or new, are more exciting and moving than ever.

 So it is a conversation that never ends.

 These are works on paper, many of them unframed, currently in my studio.
 Often works on paper are an option that is more affordable than oil paintings.
-Several of my galleries and consultants also have a selection of framed or unframed pastels, most notably Albert Shahinian Fine Art in Rhinebeck, NY; JSO ART Associates in Westport CT, and Megan Peter Fine Art in Redbank, NJ.
+Several of my galleries and consultants also have a selection of framed or unframed pastels and monotypes, most notably Albert Shahinian Fine Art in Rhinebeck, NY; JSO ART Associates in Westport CT, and Gallery Jupiter in Little Silver, NJ.

 Oil on paper:

 Mixed Media/Collage (Of paper and other things, on board):